 If injections and other medications do not provide long term relief, surgery may be the only option.
 For essential blepharospasm, surgeons may either remove the facial muscle causing spasms or the part of the nerve that causes them, the AAO said.

-The good news is that most people’s eye twitches are typically not serious and can be eased with some lifestyle changes or restrictions.
-But if it does become more severe or hampers with your life, seeing your eye doctor is the best bet.
+The good news is that for most people, eye twitches are typically not serious and can be eased with some lifestyle changes or restrictions.
+However, if it becomes more severe or interferes with your life, seeing your eye doctor is the best bet.

 * If you are experiencing eye twitching, contact your doctor with any and all questions.